Denis Istomin: On court

 Istomin is one of the few top ATP Professional players, along with Janko Tipsarević and Chung Hyeon, to wear glasses while playing (most players either have near perfect eyesight or wear contact lenses).

 Career

-2004–05: Turning Pro and breaking the top 200
+2004–05: Turning Pro, Top 200 debut

 Istomin broke into the top–200 late in 2005 and finished the year at No. 196.
 He won his first Challenger tournament in Bukhara.

 2006

 Istomin received the Asian wildcard into the 2006 Australian Open, where he played world No. 1 Roger Federer.
 Federer won in straight sets.
 He spent much of 2006 in the top 200, reaching a career-high of No. 186 on 1 May, and finished the year at No. 200 in singles.

 2007

 Istomin was slightly less successful in 2007, spending the entire year outside the top 200 in singles, but rallying towards the end of the year to finish at No. 230, again claiming the Asian Wild card for the 2008 Australian Open.
 In any case, he won two Challenger titles, Karshi and, for a second time, Bukhara.
 He reached his career-high of No. 157 on 18 June.